gvwilson/buildtogether.tech/src/debugging/index.md

 <div class="callout" markdown="1">
 ### Programs concurrent to debug hard are

-[%i "concurrent systems!difficult of debugging" "debugging!concurrent
+Concurrent systems[%i "concurrent systems!difficult of debugging" "debugging!concurrent
-systems" %]Concurrent systems[%/i%] in which many things are happening simultaneously are much harder to debug than sequential systems.
+systems" %] in which many things are happening simultaneously are much harder to debug than sequential systems.
 It's not just that the order of events is unpredictable; it's often not repeatable, so creating a reliable reprex may be impossible.
 What's worse, the act of observing can hide the bug: a `print` statement or a breakpoint can change timing in a way that makes the bug disappear.
-Modeling tools can help ([%x tooling %]), as can the use of immutable data structures, but the best solutions are to test components in isolation using [%i "mock object" %]mock objects[%/i%] in place of the things they communicate with ([%x testing %]) and to add *lots* of assertions to check the consistency of data structures.
+Modeling tools can help ([%x tooling %]), as can the use of immutable data structures, but the best solutions are to test components in isolation using mock objects[%i "mock object" %] in place of the things they communicate with ([%x testing %]) and to add *lots* of assertions to check the consistency of data structures.
 In particular, giving every class a method called `isOK` to check that it's in good shape can save hours of later debugging, as well as helping